Call Analytics and Call Quality Dashboard

-To get additional information about a given session including detailed media and networking statistics, click on a session to see the details.
+To get additional information about a given session including detailed media and networking statistics, click a session to see the details.

 If you want non-admins (such as helpdesk agents from an external vendor) to use Call Analytics, you can assign permissions so that they can use Call Analytics, but they can't access the rest of the Microsoft Teams admin center:

-Helpdesk agents with communications support specialist permissions: Agents see a limited set of data and personally identifiable information (PII) in Call Analytics.
-They can troubleshoot calls, but they will hand off problems with meetings to a communications support engineer.
+- Helpdesk agents with communications support specialist permissions: Agents see a limited set of data and personally identifiable information (PII) in Call Analytics.
+They can troubleshoot calls, but they escalate problems with meetings to a communications support engineer.

 - Helpdesk agents with communications support engineer permissions: Agents see all available data in Call Analytics and troubleshoot both calls and meetings.
 They have full access to call logs and customer information.

 The communications support specialist role is equivalent to tier 1 support role from the preview portal and the communications support engineer role is equivalent to tier 2 support role from the preview portal.

 For more information about the communications support specialist and communications support engineer roles, see Use Microsoft Teams admin roles to manage teams.

 Helpdesk agent permissions and network topology upload are available in the Microsoft Teams admin center.
 Communications Support Specialists and Communications Support Engineers can use this portal to access Call Analytics and the Call Quality Dashboard.

-For details about setting up Call Analytics, see Set up Skype for Business Call Analytics.
+For details about Call Analytics, see Set up Skype for Business Call Analytics.
 For more information about how Helpdesk agents can work with Call Analytics, see Use Call Analytics to troubleshoot poor call quality.

 What's the Call Quality Dashboard, and when should I use it?

-Whereas Call Analytics is designed to help admins and helpdesk agents troubleshoot call quality problems with specific calls, the Call Quality Dashboard (CQD) is designed to help Teams admins, Skype for Business admins, and network engineers optimize a network.
+Call Analytics is designed to help admins and helpdesk agents troubleshoot call quality problems with specific calls.
+Call Quality Dashboard (CQD) is designed to help Teams admins, Skype for Business admins, and network engineers optimize a network.
 CQD shifts focus from specific users and instead looks at aggregate information for an entire Teams or Skype for Business organization.
-For more details, see Features of the Call Quality Dashboard for Teams and Skype for Business Online.
+For more information, see Features of the Call Quality Dashboard for Teams and Skype for Business Online.